-U.S. economic growth expected to be impressive from July to September, but the data is complicated
+U.S. economy grew by a record 7.4 percent from July to September, but the data is complicated

 “That’s not going to be repeated,” Hunter said.
 “There’s only so many fire pits and backyard furniture sets you can purchase. … It goes without saying, we need to do better on the virus or we’re not going to get services consumption.”

-The Commerce Department is also expected to report that GDP grew at an annual rate of about 33 percent, but that figure isn’t relevant in a crisis as unusual as this one.
+The Commerce Department was also expected to report that GDP grew at an annual rate of about 33 percent, but that figure isn’t relevant in a crisis as unusual as this one.
 The annual rate allows easy comparisons across periods, but it is built on the assumption that this quarter’s growth will continue for an entire year.
 That wasn’t true in the second quarter, when a 9 percent loss was reported as a 31.4 percent annualized drop, and it won’t be true in the third quarter either.

 Recessions are traditionally defined by a significant decline in economic activity spread across the whole economy for two consecutive quarters.
 The National Bureau of Economic Research has said the economy officially fell into a recession in February, but it will take some time before the bureau officially says when the recession has ended.
 Some economists speculate the economy turned around in May, as states reopened and the economy added jobs for the first time since February.